Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: Numerical analysis

-We begin by examining the influence of the design parameter $B$ on the estimation performance when ideal shaping filters are employed.
 Fig.~\ref{fig_single_1} presents the metrics $\mathrm{RMSE}_{\rm r}$, $\mathrm{RMSE}_{\rm rr}$, and $\mathrm{NRMSE}_{\rm \alpha}$ as functions of $B$ for $\mathrm{SNR}=10,20,30$~dB.
-Both the ML estimator in~\eqref{ML_estimator} and the proposed estimator are considered.
-First, observe that the parameters of a high-speed target cannot be accurately recovered when range variation during the OTFS frame is neglected at the system design (i.e., $B=1$).
+Observe that the parameters of a high-speed target cannot be accurately recovered when range variation during the OTFS frame is neglected at the system design (i.e., $B=1$).
 As $B$ increases from 1 to 16, estimation accuracy improves significantly, while further increases in $B$ yield diminishing returns.
-This trend can be explained by the fact that, for $B=16$, the range is assumed constant over $N/B=8$ symbol intervals, during which the maximum variation in target range is approximately $8.5$ meters, i.e., about $44$\% of the range resolution $R_{\rm r}$.
-This level of variation can be neglected without significantly impacting performance.
-Notice also that the proposed estimator achieves performance close to that of the ML estimator, underscoring its effectiveness and practical utility.
+This behavior is governed by the ratio between the maximum range variation during one block of $N/B$ symbols and the range resolution, namely

+which should be sufficiently smaller than one for accurate modeling.
+For the considered parameters, this ratio equals approximately $3.5/B$.
+Hence, for $B=1$, the blockwise constant-range approximation is inaccurate, whereas for $B=16$ the ratio reduces to about $0.22$, corresponding to a maximum range variation over $N/B$ symbols of approximately $8.5$ m.
+Such variation can be neglected with little performance loss.

 For comparison, Fig.~\ref{fig_single_1} also includes results for a low-speed target (i.e., one not experiencing range migration during the OTFS frame), with $[\bar{v}_{\rm min}~\bar{v}_{\rm max}]=[0~1]$~km/s.
 In this case, the estimation accuracy remains unaffected by the choice of $B$; indeed, the maximum range variation during the OTFS frame is $\bar{v}_{\rm max}NT\approx 8.5$~m, and $B = 1$ already provides an adequate model.
-Notably, the estimation accuracy for high-speed targets can match that of low-speed targets, provided that range variation is properly accounted for during system design, i.e., if $B$ is selected such that $\bar{v}_{\rm max}NT/B$ is sufficiently smaller than $R_{\rm r}$ (more on this in Fig.~\ref{fig_single_3}).
+Notably, the estimation accuracy for high-speed targets can match that of low-speed targets, provided that range variation is properly accounted for during system design, i.e., if $B$ is selected such that $\bar{v}_{\rm max}NT/B$ is sufficiently smaller than $R_{\rm r}$ (more on this in Fig.~\ref{fig_single_4}).

+Finally, note that the proposed two-step estimator achieves performance close to that of the ML estimator across all scenarios considered in Fig.~\ref{fig_single_1}, at a much lower implementation complexity, underscoring its effectiveness and practical utility.